Cellular automaton for spinor gravity in four dimensions: Discussion

 The updating rule for the automaton appears to be rather complicated if we combine 24 ``microscopic updatings" to a single step that is repeated.
 In a different view the microscopic steps are very simple, and the rule for a sequence of steps related by flavor rotations is also rather simple.
 It would not be difficult to implement this automaton numerically for sharp initial bit configurations.
 Realizing the evolution of a probability distribution over initial configurations will require more work due to the large number of possible initial configurations.
 We may consider our model as an example for an interesting discrete four-dimensional fermionic quantum field theory with interactions that can be mapped to a probabilistic cellular automaton.

 A key question concerns the true continuum limit of this model.
 The naive continuum limit is suggestive by neglecting terms O($\varepsilon$) in the continuum action.
 Qualitatively, this can be justified if the wave function changes only very little for time steps of the order of a few times $\varepsilon$ or for similar distances in space.
+In this respect it is not sufficient to start with a smooth initial wave function.
+The smoothness has to be preserved by the updating process.
+The conditions for this to happen are poorly known and we cannot assert at the present stage under which conditions the naive continuum limit constitutes a qualitatively correct guide.

 For any continuum limit the probabilistic nature of the automaton or fermionic quantum field theory is crucial since only the continuity in the probabilistic information (wave function) permits to take $\varepsilon\to 0$.
 No continuum limit exists for the sharp wave function of a deterministic automaton.
 We have seen that taking the continuum limit corresponds to some type of coarse graining.
-On the coarse grained level the unique jump property of the automaton ist lost.
-If individual time steps and their order can no longer be resolved, or if the information about the precise position in space of individual bits is no longer available, a given smoothend or averaged configuration of bits or fermions can develop into several distinct such configurations in a probabilistic way.
+On the coarse grained level the unique jump property of the automaton is lost.
+If individual time steps and their order can no longer be resolved, or if the information about the precise position in space of individual bits is no longer available, a given smoothed or averaged configuration of bits or fermions can develop into several distinct such configurations in a probabilistic way.
 We can still define an evolution operator on the coarse grained level.
 If no information is lost in the course of the time evolution on the coarse grained level, the evolution operator will be an orthogonal matrix in the real formulation, and unitary in the presence of a complex structure which is compatible with the evolution.
 Rows and columns do, however, contain now many non-zero elements.

 The feature of coarse graining is shared by the naive and the true continuum limit.
 The true continuum takes the effects of fluctuations into account.
 This leads to a dependence of effective couplings on the scale of the coarse graining (running couplings).
 It is therefore not guaranteed that the neglection of couplings which are proportional to powers of $\varepsilon$ on the microscopic level remains justified.
 The emergence of a continuum version of spinor gravity in the time continuum limit requires that terms violating rotation symmetry die out, similar to the continuum limit in lattice gauge theories.
 Furthermore, all terms violating diffeomorphism invariance of the coarse grained effective action have to die out as fluctuations on larger and larger scales are included consecutively.
 In the renormalization group language such symmetry violating couplings have to correspond to irrelevant parameters.